Pacers vs. Bucks Player Props Betting Odds

 |3PM

-- He has made 2.9 three-pointers per game, 0.6 less than his over/under on Thursday.
+- He 2.9 made three-pointers average is 0.6 lower than his over/under on Wednesday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.